lorikrell/gamerchic/docs/photoshop/crest.md

 1. For the **Crest**, add your own or select a Warcraft icon:

     * Copy and paste a transparent background icon of your own in the Crest folder.
 You can see an Example in the folder.
     * Browse and show a WoW icon from the folders.
-All guilde emblems are grouped together to find.
+All guild emblems are grouped together to find.

     ![color crest](/img/resources/guild/crest-icon.png)